RCN-ECS/CnGV/notebook/20200416_MA_SimResults_Round3.md

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/CorrectedCov.png)

-Still looking good.
+Using the new Correction looks really good.
+I know other diagnostic plots may be useful, but I am unsure which ones to create.
+**What diagnostics would be helpful?*

-Further Diagnostics may be necessary.
-In addition to the endpoints listed below, I have the following for each set of parameters, I have a) phenotype data, b) Gmeans and Emeans, c) bootstrap data, d) permutation data.
+**Data to Choose from**: In addition to the endpoints listed below, I have the following for each set of parameters, I have a) phenotype data, b) Gmeans and Emeans, c) bootstrap data, d) permutation data.

 I generated 6 different covariance metrics for raw simulated data and again for the means data (with CIs and p-values):
 1. True covariance uncorrected